w3f/Grants-Program/docs/Applications/application-template.md

 - **Payment Address:** BTC, Ethereum (USDT/USDC/DAI) or Polkadot/Kusama (aUSD) payment address.
 Please also specify the currency. (e.g. 0x8920...
 (DAI))
 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 1, 2 or 3

-> :exclamation: *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
+> ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview :page_facing_up: